 Transmitters using the default Admin password are not secure.
-You will see an alert and a yellow status LED if you do not change the default passwords for Admin and Operator and the WPA2 Pre-Shared Key (Wi-Fi password).
-If you do not plan on using Wi-Fi and want to resolve the alert, disable Wi-Fi.
+You will see an alert if you do not change the default passwords for Admin and Operator.
+If you do not plan on using the web server and want to resolve the alert, disable the web server.